 It’s extremely easy to make this cake, but you do need some ample time for setting, which makes it a perfect make-ahead cake!!

-- First, we’ll cut puff pastry sheets into strips and bake them until nice and golden brown.
-In the process, the flat sheets will magically turn into flaky tubes!!
+First, we’ll cut puff pastry sheets into thin strips.
+Then we’ll bake them until nice and golden brown.
+And watch the magic happen: the flat dough will transform into flaky tubes!

 It’s easier to slice this cake with this bread knife, or any serrated knife.